-All students enrolled in Surgical Technology, Diagnostic Medical Sonography, Magnetic Resonance Imaging, Physical Therapist Assistant and Occupational Therapy Assistant programs are required to complete and submit the CBD College Physical Examination Form, duly completed by a physician, by the due date given in the student's pre-clinical preparation course.
+All students enrolled in Surgical Technology, Diagnostic Medical Sonography, Magnetic Resonance Imaging, Physical Therapist Assistant, Occupational Therapy Assistant, and Master of Occupational Therapy programs are required to complete and submit the CBD College Physical Examination Form, duly completed by a physician, by the due date given in the student's pre-clinical preparation course.
 The physician will examine the student and determine whether he/she holds the capability to perform the expected tasks related to the program of study.
 An incomplete form will prevent the student from progressing to the Clinical Education portion of the program and may eliminate them from the program.

-Students non-immunized may not be accepted by the healthcare facilities for their rotations and therefore will be at risk of not completing all the requirements for graduation.
+Students who are non-immunized may not be accepted by the healthcare facilities for their rotations and therefore will be at risk of not completing all the requirements for graduation.